2016–17 Premier League: Summary

+Three of the "Big Six" clubs appointed big name managers in advance of the season: Antonio Conte at Chelsea, José Mourinho at Manchester United and Pep Guardiola at Manchester City, while Jürgen Klopp was in his first full season at Liverpool.

-Antonio Conte enjoyed a successful start as Chelsea manager, winning the title in his first season at the club and earning a record number of league victories for a season, with only poor early form preventing them from also setting a new points total.
+Conte enjoyed the most successful start, winning the title and earning a record number of league victories for a season, with only poor early form preventing Chelsea from also setting a new points total.
 Tottenham Hotspur shrugged off a disappointing Champions League campaign to push Chelsea close for the title, though they ultimately missed out.
 However, they finished the season with statistically both the best attack and defence, with striker Harry Kane once again claiming the Golden Boot.
 Furthermore, the season marked the end of Tottenham's 118-year stay at the White Hart Lane stadium, temporarily using Wembley for the subsequent season, before a new stadium move.
-Manchester City finished one spot better than the previous season in Pep Guardiola's first season in charge, though ended the season trophy-less, despite recording the third-best attack and reaching the semi-finals of the FA Cup.
-Liverpool made the Champions League for the first time in three years in Jürgen Klopp's first full season, though they were prevented from finishing any higher than fourth by an inconsistent start to 2017, a consequence of both losing their £35 million signing Sadio Mané to international duty in January and February as well as suffering from several dropped points against bottom-half teams.
+Manchester City finished one spot better than the previous season, though they ended the season trophy-less, despite recording the third-best attack and reaching the semi-finals of the FA Cup.
+Liverpool made the Champions League for the first time in three years, though they were prevented from finishing any higher than fourth by an inconsistent start to 2017, a consequence of both losing their £35 million signing Sadio Mané to international duty in January and February and suffering from several dropped points against bottom-half teams.